Tiffany Valentine: Season Three

-Other appearances
+Other media

-On the special features of the Seed of Chucky DVD, Tiffany sits alongside Chucky and Glen on a sofa in their family home, where they watch a slideshow of their holiday to various places.
-Nearly all of these places have evidence of Chucky having killed someone; this upsets Tiffany and makes Glen feel uncomfortable.
-Also on the special features of Seed of Chucky DVD, Chucky and Tiffany are interviewed by the Fuzion interviewer to promote the film.
+On the home media DVD and Blu-ray release of Seed of Chucky in 2005, a short film entitled Chucky's Vacation Slides was included in the special features.
+In the short, Tiffany sits alongside Chucky and Glen on a sofa in their family home, where they watch a slideshow of their holiday to various places after filming Seed of Chucky.
+Nearly all of these places have evidence of Chucky killing someone; this upsets Tiffany and makes Glen feel uncomfortable so they leave.
+Another special feature for the DVD features Tiffany and Chucky being interviewed by the Fuzion interviewer to promote the film.